FStarLang/FStar/examples/primitives/NOTES.md

 # Notes on primitives

+   ## Overall status

+   This work is an experiment and should not be used as it is.
+   It is probably incorrect and has anyway a weak specification for now.
+At some point, when we are happy with it, it will be relased in the master branch.

    ## Reusing code instead of copying

    For now each modules for SHA and HMAC functions are separated and